-The organisation's objectives must exist before management can identify events (risks) potentially affecting their achievement.
-Enterprise risk management ensures that management has a process in place to set objectives and that the chosen objectives support and align with the entity's mission/vision.
+The organisation's objectives must exist before Management can identify events (risks) potentially affecting their achievement.
+Enterprise risk management ensures that Management has a process in place to set objectives and that the chosen objectives support and align with the entity's mission/vision.
 CJ management also ensures the following:

-- The defined corporate objectives are broadly understood and communicated throughout the organization. - Objectives include strategic, financial, operational, compliance, human capital and reporting type objectives. - Business unit and functional objectives and strategies are clearly aligned with overall corporate objectives.
+- the defined corporate objectives are broadly understood and communicated throughout the organisation; - · objectives include strategic, financial, operational, compliance, human capital and reporting type objectives; - · business unit and functional objectives and strategies are clearly aligned with overall corporate objectives.